sweetenloe/omniwin-auditor/README.md

-# OmniWin Auditor – Free Windows Security Audit Tool
+# OmniWin Auditor: Windows Security Audit Tool

-**Check your Windows security in minutes with one PowerShell script**

-OmniWin Auditor is a free and open-source PowerShell tool that makes it easy to check how secure your Windows PC really is.
+OmniWin Auditor is a free and open-source PowerShell tool that makes it easy to check how secure your Windows PC really is according to partial CIS and DOD standards.
 No need to click through dozens of menus or hidden settings—just run the script and get a clear report.

 Works on Windows 10, Windows 11, and Windows Server.